etsh/groupable/README.md

 ## Introduction
 The idea of Groupable is to turn any Eloquent model into a group which can be 'joined' by users and act as a container for 'content'.

-Addtionally, users may be given group roles on a role-by-role, group-by-group, basis.
+Addtionally, users may be given additional group roles on a group-by-group basis.

-Groupable works by adding traits to the models within your application that you wish to have this group like behaviour.
+Groupable works by adding traits to the models within your application that you wish to adopt this group like behaviour.

 ### The Traits
 Groupable provides three traits which can be added to your models: